nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The `Storage` component,

-- can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
+- can save the address book data, user preference data and command text history in JSON format, and read them back into corresponding objects.
-- inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+- inherits from both `AddressBookStorage`, `UserPrefStorage` and `CommandTextHistoryStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 - depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 [Return to Top](#table-of-contents)